 Staff hired prior to the effective date of this policy shall complete the required training identified in the above Staff Training Requirements chart.
 Training must be completed within one (1) year of the original effective date of this policy.
 Refer to Section 8.0 of this policy for original effective date.
+Documentation of staff training activities must be maintained by the program.

-Training identified with an asterisk () must be reviewed and approved by a NC DHHS recognized accreditation entity (e.g., Commission on Accreditation of Rehabilitation Facilities), or must be approved and certified by a nationally recognized program that issues continuing education for licensed or clinical professionals.
+Training identified with an asterisk () must be reviewed and approved by a NC DHHS recognized accreditation entity (e.g., Commission on Accreditation of Rehabilitation Facilities) or must be approved and certified by a nationally recognized program that issues continuing education for licensed or clinical professionals.
 Some examples of approved programs include North Carolina Addictions Specialist Professional Practice Board (NCASPPB), National Association for Addiction Professionals (NAADAC), National Board for Certified Counselors (NBCC), Approved Continuing Education Provider (ACEP), National Association of Social Work (NASW), North Carolina Social Work Certification and Licensure Board (NCSWCLB), American Psychological Association (APA), and Motivational Interviewing Network of Trainers (MINT).